FrendsPlatform/FrendsTaskTemplate/readme.txt

 ----------------------------------------------------------
----Task template for frends hybrid integration platform --
+---Task template for Frends hybrid integration platform --
 ----------------------------------------------------------

 To see how to use this template please visit